Effect of short-range electron correlations in dynamic transport in a Luttinger liquid: Appendix: The power dissipated in a gated wire

-The goal of this section is to obtain Eq. (\ref{pow}) for the power dissipated in the system, shown in Fig. \ref{Pict1}.

-When the voltage is applied to the tip, it produces electric potential $\varphi_{\rm ext}({\bf r},t)$.
-The external field induces charges in the wire and in the gate, so that the total electric potential is the sum of the external potential and the induced one $\varphi_{\rm ind}({\bf r},t)$.
+The goal of this section is to obtain Eq.~\eqref{pow} for the power dissipated in the system shown in Fig.~\ref{Pict1}.
+When the voltage is applied to the tip, the external field induces charges in the wire and in the gate, so that the total electric potential is the sum of the external potential $\varphi_\mathrm{ext}(\bm{r},t)$ and the induced one $\varphi_\mathrm{ind}(\bm{r},t)$.
 The induced potential is determined by a linear equation

-where $\hat L$ is the Laplace, with appropriate boundary conditions at the gate.
-It coincides with the equation that governs the electron-electron interaction potential $ V({\bf r})$:
+where $\hat L$ is the Laplacian with appropriate boundary conditions at the gate surface.
+This equation coincides with the equation that governs the electron-electron interaction potential $ V(\bm{r})$:

 Consequently, the interaction potential is a Green's function of this equation with boundary conditions imposed by the gate.
-So, $\varphi_{\rm ind}$ is connected with $V$ via
+So, $\varphi_\mathrm{ind}$ is connected with $V$ via

-The effective 1d potential in the wire ${\tilde\varphi}(x,t)$ is connected with 3d potential $\varphi({\bf r},t)$ through the following integral relation~\cite{Sablikov2}
+The effective 1D potential in the wire $\varphi(x,t)$ is connected with 3D potential $\varphi(\bm{r},t)$ through the following integral relation~\cite{sablikov1998coulomb}

 where $\varrho(r_{\perp})$ is a distribution function of electron density along the radial coordinate in the wire.

 Hence, the induced potential in the wire satisfies the equation